Sharon Darcy – Chair

-Colin Colin is the Chief Executive of the Institute of Materials, Minerals and Mining, the global network for the materials cycle.
+Colin is the Chief Executive of the Institute of Materials, Minerals and Mining, the global network for the materials cycle.
 Previously, Colin spent 21 years in the UK Civil Service in a range of roles, including leading negotiation of the EU chemicals regime REACH up to its substantive agreement in the UK Presidency in 2005.
 That year he led the EU delegation in international negotiations at the Stockholm and Rotterdam Convention Conferences of the Parties and the Strategic Approach to International Chemicals Management (SAICM) preparatory discussions.

 He has spent time in the Secretariat of the EU Council of Ministers in Brussels, the UK Cabinet Office and on a range of economic and environmental policy areas.